Peterpiotr/siguren-documentation/docs/source/ms-system/ms-addons/tl-addon.rst

 MS Torque Limiter Add-On
 =========================
 .. note::
- The MS Torque Limiter is mounted between the hoist main electric motor and the high-speed reducer shaft of the hoist.
+ The MS Torque Limiter is mounted between the hoist main electric motor and the high-speed gearbox shaft of the hoist.

  The MS Torque Limiter is delivered factory rated to the value necessary to the application.